-Can you remember off-hand the colors of the Italian flag?
-Think of 10 countries whose flags you know… most probably Italy is among them.
+Can you name the colors of the Italian flag?
+Think of 10 countries whose flags you know and, most likely, Italy is among them.

 Art.
 292 (Vilipendio o danneggiamento alla bandiera o ad altro emblema dello Stato). – Chiunque vilipende con espressioni ingiuriose la bandiera nazionale o un altro emblema dello Stato é punito con la multa da euro 1.000 a euro 5.000.
 La pena é aumentata da euro 5.000 a euro 10.000 nel caso in cui il medesimo fatto sia commesso in occasione di una pubblica ricorrenza o di una cerimonia ufficiale. ) Chiunque pubblicamente e intenzionalmente distrugge, disperde, deteriora, rende inservibile o imbratta la bandiera nazionale o un altro emblema dello Stato é punito con la reclusione fino a due anni.”

-In 1802, the Italian Republic (a Napoleonic state comprising of his possessions in the North of Italy, not to be mistaken with the modern Italian Republic, of course) was formed and adopted a new flag.
-This flag was still comprised of the same three colors, but was altered in design, although it was still in the shape of a square.
+In 1802, the Italian Republic was born.
+This was a Napoleonic state which included the North of Italy.
+It might be easy to mistake it with the modern Italian Republic.
+Except, this was a whole different story.
+While the colors remained, the design change a bit, although it was still a square.
 The flag of the Italian Republic was red with a white rhombus in the center and a green square in the middle of the white.

 Colors of the Italian Flag

-The colors of the Italian flag derive from the French one, from which the Italian is inspired.
-The blue color was replaced by the green of Milan’s Civic Guard.
+As you remember, the inspiration came from the French flag.
+Although the color blue was replaced by the green of Milan’s Civic Guard.